whitneyburton/portfolios/students/1610-back/ethan-bennett/mod-1-portfolio.markdown

 I did a ton of job hunting in a couple tough industries, and although I arrived at some of these styles independently, I really value taking the time to improve them.
 It's pretty obvious that people don't get jobs based on merit alone, so it was strange to me that conventional college wouldn't spend time on it.

 ## E: Feedback and Community Participation

 ### Giving Feedback

 To Jesse: We both had personal stuff going on, and we still managed to complete the project without too much stress.
 I think a big part of that came from your independent working style and your patient demeanor, and those qualities made collaboration easy.
 It seemed like you were committed to doing the best possible work from start to finish, and your catching the Iteration 0 mistake early caused the rest of the project to flow smoothly.
+You were also extremely good at solving the frustrating problems without wanting to throw your computer through the wall, and I don't think this project would've turned out as well paired with most anyone else.
 It was great working with you!

 To Eric: You were great at simplifying the solutions we duct-taped together, you did the majority of the physical “driving,” and you were always throwing more skillful Ruby methods in the mix.
 I also think your motivation to continue working late into the night was stronger than mine, and it probably kept me a little more invested in doing higher quality work—-no matter how long it took—-than I would’ve been if I’d been working solo.

 ### Being a Community Member

-From Jesse:
+From Jesse: Ethan was my pair for our final project.
+Which also meant we were together for the final 2 weeks of Module 1.
+The pairing of Ethan and I was ironic in the way, that just a week before our assignment we had worked on a exercise on how to pair.
+We both came out of that exercise saying that we work well together.. but we also fell into rabbit holes together rather well too.

+Knowing this information, I think it really helped drive our DTR.
+We talked about Strengths, and also about limitations, time restraints and weaknesses we perceived in ourselves.
+This set up communication really well between us.
+I could not have completed this project without the communication, passion and understanding that Ethan had for both this project and us as a team.
+Even if I did complete the specs, it would not be something that I was as proud of.
+This project will live in my project showcase, and I am certain it will be something talked about as an example of what hard work, planning and team dedication are capable of presenting after 2 weeks.
+I have the utmost respect for Ethan as a person, a programmer and a friend.
+I look forward to working with Ethan in the future, and am excited about what we are capable of if paired together again.

 From Eric: My partner’s role was to keep the relationship easy going and keep me grounded in what we could achieve.
 Ethan brought the best out in me because I felt I could trust him and felt he offered context for knowing that while the problems were difficult they had solutions.